Quantum Circuit Representation of Combinatorial Matrix Functions: Quantum spin dynamics and matrix functions

 \section{Quantum spin dynamics and matrix functions}

-The quantum spin model we consider can be simulated on a circuit-based quantum computer with polynomial resources.
-Although we generally cannot implement \(N\)th power of \(\hat{H}\) on the quantum circuit directly~\cite{Aulicino2022}, the transition overlap between two states \(\ket{\phi_0}\) and \(\ket{\phi_1}\) after a propagation time \(t\) approximately evaluates the transition amplitude of \(\hat{H}^N\).
+The quantum spin model we consider can be simulated on a circuit-based quantum computer using only \(\mathcal{O}(N^2)\) gates.
+Although we generally cannot implement \(\hat{H}^N\) on a quantum circuit directly~\cite{Aulicino2022}, the transition overlap between two states \(\ket{\phi_0}\) and \(\ket{\phi_1}\) after a propagation time \(t\) provides an approximation to the transition amplitude of \(\hat{H}^N\).
 The transition overlap is

-Therefore, with a suitable choice of propagation time \(t\) as proposed in Ref.~\cite{Fefferman_permanent,park2023hardness,huh2025quantum}, we can estimate the loop-hafnian of \(\bm{A}\) with an additive error using, e.g., the Hadamard test.
-Moreover, calculating the permanent, hafnian or the loop-hafnian is a \(\#P\)-hard problem~\cite{bjorklund2019faster}, the quantum spin model can be used for the sampling problem.
-On a quantum computer, each can represent a spin-\(1/2\) particle with its states \(\ket{0}\) and \(\ket{1}\) by \(\ket{\uparrow}\) and \(\ket{\downarrow}\), respectively.
-Also, each Pauli-\(X\) gate \(\hat{X}_j\) can represent the Pauli operator of a spin \(\hat{\sigma}_{\mathrm{x},j}\).
+This implies that the leading-order term in \(t\) is proportional to the loop-hafnian of \(\bm{A}\).
+Therefore, with a suitable choice of propagation time \(t\) as proposed in Refs.~\cite{Fefferman_permanent,park2023hardness,huh2025quantum}, we can estimate the loop-hafnian of \(\bm{A}\) up to an additive error using, e.g., the Hadamard test.
+Moreover, since calculating these matrix functions is \#P-hard~\cite{bjorklund2019faster}, the quantum spin model can serve as a basis for quantum sampling problems.
+On a quantum computer, we represent each qubit as a spin-\(1/2\) particle with \(\ket{0}\) and \(\ket{1}\) corresponding to \(\ket{\downarrow}\) and \(\ket{\uparrow}\), respectively.
+Accordingly, the Pauli \(X\) gate \(\hat{X}_j\) represents the Pauli operator of a spin \(\hat{\sigma}_{\mathrm{x},j}\).